Witt Groups of Curves and Surfaces

 \begin{theorem} When \(X\) is a smooth complex curve, the comparison maps \( \gw^i \) are surjective and the maps \( \w^i \) are isomorphisms.
 When \(X\) is a smooth complex surface, the same claim holds if and only if every continuous complex line bundle over \( X \) is algebraic, \ie if and only if the natural map \( \Pic(X)\rightarrow H^2(X;\Z) \) is surjective.
 (For projective surfaces, this condition is equivalent to the condition that the geometric genus \( h^{2,0} \) of \( X \) be zero.) \end{theorem}

 Our computations follow a route first described by Totaro \cite{Totaro:Witt}, which is based on a series of spectral sequences developed over the past years by Balmer, Walter and Pardon.
 Although Fern{\'a}ndez-Carmena managed to obtain \(\W^0(X)\) without explicit use of this machinery, the approach described here seems significantly more transparent even for this classical case.
-The only place where the assumption that the ground field is algebraically closed enters into the computation is the evaluation of the Bloch-Ogus spectral sequence for ^^e9tale cohomology.
+The only place where the assumption on \(\cd_2(k(X))\) enters into the computation is the evaluation of the Bloch-Ogus spectral sequence for ^^e9tale cohomology.
 Thus, it seems plausible that similar techniques can be used to compute Witt groups over more general ground fields.
 The \GrothendieckWitt groups of curves are obtained from their Witt groups via Karoubi's fundamental exact sequence.

 Our proof of the comparison result relies on the aforementioned explicit calculations.
 Firstly, it is easy to see that the groups $\W^i(X)$ and $\KO^{2i}(X)/\K^0(X)$ of smooth complex varieties of dimension at most two are abstractly isomorphic in the cases claimed.
 For $i=0$, we can deduce that the isomorphism is induced by the map $w^0$ from the fact that all elements in $\W^0(X)$ are detected by the first two Stiefel-Whitney classes.
 The shifted groups $\W^1(X)$ and $\W^2(X)$ require more work.
 To obtain the assertions concerning the comparison maps, we decompose an arbitrary surface into a union of curves and an affine piece whose Picard group vanishes modulo two.
 This is the only step into which the mentioned hypotheses concerning hermitian K-theory enter (\cf Remark~\ref{rem:disclaimer}).